 - The GUI now handles imports where you have devices not defined, queues already defined [see below]

-- The status bar shows how many devices you are licensed for.
-Remember this number represents the total you can use at one time.
+- The status bar shows how many devices supported by this license.
+Remember, this number represents the total you can use at one time.
 You can define as many as you want; we don't limit you there.

 - The "local events log" described above is copied to a CSV file (text, compatible with spreadsheets and databases).